 In performing any calculation involving entitlements to amounts that are payable at different times (whether by way of pension or otherwise) the Board is to make such adjustment as it considers, on the advice of an actuary, to be necessary to allow for the difference.

-[Section 83P inserted by No. 8 of 1993 s.
+[Section 83P inserted: No. 8 of 1993 s.
 48.]

 Part VI — Miscellaneous